nctx/rnctx/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The extension `nctx` provides functionality to analyze attributed networks.
 Unique feature of this extension is the ability to enforce contextual constraints via user-defined functions during shortest path discovery and centrality calculation.
+More info and full documentation can be found [here](https://nctx.mircoschoenfeld.de/R/)

 ## Installation

-You can install the released version of nctx from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of nctx from [github](https://github.com/nctx/rnctx) with:

 ``` {r, eval=FALSE}
 library(devtools)